ghreza-crypto/to-do-list/README.md

 ## 🤝 Contributing

  Contributions, issues, and feature requests are welcome!
+- Feel free to check the [issues page](https://github.com/ghreza-crypto/to-do-list/issues)

 ## ⭐️ Show your support <a name="support"></a>